-The One Sure Way to Tell if You're Pregnant
+The One Sure Way to Tell If You're Pregnant

-And even if that's not the case for you, pregnancy doesn't last forever, and it will all be worth it in the end!
+Even if that's not the case for you, pregnancy doesn't last forever, and it will all be worth it in the end!

 If you've been pregnant, when did you have your first pregnancy symptom or know that you were pregnant?

 - Home Pregnancy Tests: Can You Trust the Results?

 When to take the test, what happens next and more.

 - Frequent Urination During Pregnancy: Tips for Peeing While Pregnant